a. What types of sources and stakeholders does RepRisk screen?

 Companies classified as “UNGC Violators” are those that have had a significant and credible exposure to ESG risk incidents associated with one or more of the ten UNGC Principles.

 # c.
-How is the UNGC Violator Flag calculated?
+What is the RepRisk UNGC Violator Index (UNGC VI)?

 The underlying risk metric of the RepRisk UNGC Violator Flag is the RepRisk UNGC Violator Index (UNGC VI), which is based on the ESG risk incidents related to a company over the previous two years.
 Very severe risk incidents are given a higher importance than severe and less severe risk incidents.
 Further, the UNGC VI underweights risk incidents reported in less influential sources.